TobikoData/sqlmesh/docs/reference/cli.md

   Render the DAG as an html file.

 Options:
   --help               Show this message and exit.
+  --select-model TEXT  Select specific models to include in the dag.
 ```

 ## diff